How to handle Dependent Events

 A Tree Diagram: is a wonderful way to picture what is going on, so let's build one for our marbles example.

 There is a 2/5 chance of pulling out a Blue marble, and a 3/5 chance for Red:

-We can even go one step further and see what happens when we select a second marble:
+We can go one step further and see what happens when we pick a second marble: